Talion is a finalist for Best SIEM Solution

 • Outsource to experts

-Talion recommends outsourcing an MPDR service – a crucial step before starting any phishing education programme, to ensure security teams aren’t getting unnecessarily overwhelmed with security alerts.
+Talion recommends outsourcing an MPDR service – a crucial step before starting any phishing education plan, to ensure security teams aren’t getting unnecessarily overwhelmed with security alerts.

 The Talion Solution